The Gruffalo: Legacy

 A range of official The Gruffalo merchandise includes clothing, accessories, games, and soft toys.
 A Gruffalo Woodland Trail was opened on 31 March 2012 at the Dean Heritage Centre in the Forest of Dean.
 The trail depicts scenes and characters from the book carved by chainsaw artists.
 Other Gruffalo-themed woodland walks and trails have been established in Great Britain, including those at Kilmardinny Loch in Bearsden, Mount Vernon Park in Glasgow, Ardkinglas in Argyll, Whinlatter Forest Park in Cumbria, and several locations managed by Forestry England.
 In 2017, Chessington World of Adventures opened The Gruffalo River Ride Adventure after securing a licensing deal with the studio Magic Light Pictures, which created The Gruffalo film.
 This ride replaced the park's Bubbleworks Ride.
 Another ride based on Donaldson's book, and Magic Light Picture's film, Room on the Broom was also opened.

 Sterling silver, gold, and UK 50p commemorative coins featuring "The Gruffalo" were issued in 2019 to mark the 20th anniversary of the book's publication.
 The coins were not introduced into general circulation, but were sold through the Royal Mint website.
 The 50p coins sold out within a day of being released.
 The same year, characters from the book featured on a series of UK postage stamps issued by the Royal Mail.

 Awards

 The Gruffalo won the Nestlé Smarties Book Prize and Blue Peter Book Award's Best Book to Read Aloud.
 In November 2009 the book was voted "best bedtime story" by listeners of BBC Radio 2.
-In a 2010 survey by UK charity Booktime, the book came first in a list of children's favourite books.
+In a survey by the British charity Booktime in 2010, the book came first in a list of children's favourite books.